phac-nml/mykrobe-parser/README.md

 ### Mykrobe Parameters ###

-To be compatible with Mykrobe Parser, Mykrobe must be run using the follwing arguments:
+To be compatible with Mykrobe Parser, Mykrobe must be run using the following arguments:

-**Necessary arguments**

     --format json
         * Stores results a .json file instead of a text file.
 Mykrobe Parser only works with json files.